 The Department of Conservation organises several volunteering events across the nation, ranging from tree planting days to the laying out of pest traps in areas where there are threatened wildlife species.
 If you’re spending some extended time in a single town or city, also keep an eye out for community conservation projects – you can usually find these on event listings at a local council’s website, through social media or even through the traditional community notices and newspapers.

-Make the most of the national parks, multi-day hikes, campsites and nature reserves that earned New Zealand its green reputation.
+Make the most of the national parks, multi-day hikes, campsites and nature reserves that have earned New Zealand its green reputation.
 You’ll need to be quick to secure your spot for the huts on some of the Great Walks due to their popularity, especially during the high summer season.
 Otherwise, just do your homework about the various walks and natural getaways you’ll have access to (again, the Department of Conservation website is a good resource for this) and plan your off-grid adventures accordingly.

 Most towns and cities will have their very own farmers’ markets, where local growers and producers come together to sell their goodies.
 The Otago Farmers’ Market is among the country’s most famous and is one of a few in the South Island to operate year-round.
 If you’re in the North Island, make sure to check out La Cigale in Auckland, the Hawke’s Bay Farmers’ Market in Hastings and the Harbourside Market in Wellington – all of these have become quite iconic in their respective communities.

-Every so often backpackers and freedom campers get negative press locally for not cleaning up after themselves – and we’re not just talking about food scraps here.
-Don’t be that person: if you’re going to be camping on public grounds, don’t make a mess and take any rubbish you can’t readily dispose with you.
+Every so often, backpackers and freedom campers get negative press locally for not cleaning up after themselves – and we’re not just talking about food scraps here.
+Don’t be that person: if you’re going to be camping on public grounds, don’t make a mess, and take any rubbish you can’t readily dispose with you.
 Common sense reminders aside, try to recycle whenever you can – many public places will have separate bins for general waste and recyclable materials.